Event

 Diego Carbone, ENGIE

-Daniel Arena, GE VERNOVA
+Daniel Arenas, GE VERNOVA

 Flavio Villa, HITACHI